 Limaps.org - the Blitzortung.org Data Archive

 Limaps.org is the data archive of Blitzortung.org.
-Here you will find the positions calculated from the data sent by the detectors.
-We only record the results of the calculations and not the raw data sent by the detectors to the server.
-There is no guarantee that the source of the electromagnetic signal of a thunderstorm lightning is near the calculated position.
-We only guarantee the following statement for each calculated position.
+Here you will find the impact positions computed from the data of the detectors.
+We only record the results of the calculations and not the raw data sent from the detectors to the server.
+There is no guarantee that the source of the electromagnetic signal of the thunderstorm lightning is near the calculated position.
+For each calculated impact position we only guarantee the following statement.

-If the calculated position were the source of an electromagnetic discharge, then the detectors used for the calculation would receive their signals at the times sent by the detectors to the calculation server.
+If the calculated position were the source of a pulse of an electromagnetic discharge, then the pulse would be received at the detectors at the times of the signals used for the calculation.

 Blitzortung.org is not an official authority for lightning or thunderstorm data.
 The data is provided only for private and entertainment purposes.
 The project Blitzortung.org is merely a voluntary leisure activity.